February

 📊 The Science: Gratitude, Kindness & Recovery

-- Gratitude predicts abstinence — higher baseline gratitude correlates with better 6-month abstinence rates (PMC research)
+- Gratitude predicts abstinence — higher baseline gratitude correlates with better 6-month abstinence rates

 - "Helper's high" — performing kind acts releases dopamine, creating a natural mood boost